Day of the Tentacle: Remastered

 The remastered version of Day of the Tentacle retains the cartoon-style animation but uses more detailed characters and backgrounds.

 A remastered version of Day of the Tentacle was developed by Schafer and his studio, Double Fine Productions.
 The remaster was released on March 22, 2016, for OS X, PlayStation 4, PlayStation Vita, and Windows, with a Linux version released at July 11 together with a mobile port for iOS.
 The PlayStation 4 and PlayStation Vita versions are cross-buy and also feature cross-save.
 An Xbox One port came in October 2020.
 The remastered game was released as a free PlayStation Plus title for the month of January 2017.

 Schafer credited both LucasArts and Disney for help in creating the remaster, which follows from a similar remastering of Grim Fandango, as well by Double Fine, in January 2015.
 Schafer said when they originally were about to secure the rights to Grim Fandango from LucasArts to make the remaster, they did not originally have plans to redo the other LucasArts adventure games, but with the passionate response they got on the news of the Grim Fandango remaster, they decided to continue these efforts.
 Schafer described getting the rights to Day of the Tentacle a "miracle" though aided by the fact that many of the executives in the legal rights chain had fond memories of playing these games and helped to secure the rights.
-2 Player Productions, which has worked before with Double Fine to document their game development process, also created a mini-documentary for Day of the Tentacle Remastered, which included a visit to the Skywalker Ranch, where LucasArts games were originally developed, where much of the original concept art and digital files for the game and other LucasArts adventure games were archived.
+2 Player Productions, which has worked before with Double Fine to document their game development process, also created a mini-documentary for Day of the Tentacle Remastered, which included a visit to the Skywalker Ranch, where LucasArts games were originally developed, where much of the original concept art and digital files and other LucasArts adventure games were archived.